Using pip3 to install Python3 modules

 3. Run the following command to activate this new virtual environment.

 Make sure to change the directory to where you installed it.
-This example assumes the name of your virtual environment is 'venv'.
+The following example assumes the name of your virtual environment is venv.

 [server]$ source venv/bin/activate